geerlingguy/ansible-role-kubernetes/README.md

 - hosts: all

   vars:
-    kubernetes_allow_pods_on_master: true
+    kubernetes_allow_pods_on_control_plane: true

   roles:
     - geerlingguy.docker
     - geerlingguy.kubernetes
 ```

-Then, log into the Kubernetes master, and run `kubectl get nodes` as root, and you should see a list of all the servers.
+Then, log into the Kubernetes control plane, and run `kubectl get nodes` as root, and you should see a list of all the servers.

 ## License